33-Page Dental + Tongue-Tie Template Customisation in 94 Days — White-Label for a US Marketing Agency

 Page health at handoff 33 / 33 staging URLs returned HTTP 200 in the sitemap audit

-The outcome, restated plainly: the agency’s Figma was implemented against their branded template across 33 pages and 10 templates — including a specialist procedure section that required structural distinction within a shared template — over 94 calendar days, inside the 57-hour estimate.
+The takeaway: we implemented the agency’s Figma against their branded template across 33 pages and 10 templates — including a specialist procedure section that required structural distinction within a shared template — over 94 calendar days, inside the 57-hour estimate.

 Process